vitalab/vitalab.github.io/deep-learning/_posts/2018-07-06-domain-shift.md

 ![](/deep-learning/images/domain-shift/res.png)

-On each experiment, the supervision by a generative network improved results.
+For each experiment, the supervision by a generative network improved results.
 They also show that each component of their final loss is beneficial and that the improvement is consistent with image size.